 Digital Scrapbookers strive to achieve the same result with the added advantage that, when securely backed up, digital layouts have the potential to be accessible in their original format indefinitely.

-In fact here in Australia in the late 1990’s Cannon bundled an early version of Adobe Photoshop together with a suite of driver software applications for a range of their flatbed scanners in a bid to achieve greater market penetration.
+In fact here in Australia in the late 1990’s the flatbed scanner that I purchased for my business came bundled with an early version of Adobe® Photoshop® together with a suite of other driver software applications in a clever bid to achieve greater market penetration.

 My own early interest in digital photography and graphic design was sparked at around that time when my late husband and I were running a wedding suit hire business.

 This page was created as a fun interpretation of a series of photos of my younger son taken when he was just turned three.
 He was such a ham!

 I’ve tried to keep the layout slightly off balance to support the photographs in a fun way with the slanted lines on the paper crops as well as the discordant angles on the acrylic alphas combined with the vintage ephemera style of the postage stamps style alphas … flowers are a boy pages’ best friend too!
 Many digiscrappers shy away from flowers on masculine pages but I totally embrace them and add them to the majority of my layouts.

 The deeper significance of this photo series from a memory keeping and family heritage perspective is that it was one of the last few sessions that my late husband shot with our children and the shirt that my son is wearing was from our old wedding suit hire business inventory … memories of great days and great times.